Skip to content

 Is a Heat Pump Problematic in Older Buildings?

-In energy-efficient new buildings, the heat pump has been the market leader among heating systems for years, but in older buildings, there have long been obstacles to this type of heating.
-Heat pumps typically worked efficiently only in systems with a low flow temperature.
-This is the temperature the heating water needs when it flows into the pipes and radiators.
-Many systems only worked efficiently with flow temperatures up to 55 degrees.
-This was feasible in buildings with underfloor heating, which have large areas that radiate heat.
+In energy-efficient new buildings, heat pumps have been the leading heating systems for years, but older buildings have long faced hurdles with this heating method.
+Heat pumps typically worked efficiently only in systems with low flow temperatures—the temperature needed for heating water as it flows into pipes and radiators.
+Many systems long operated efficiently only with flow temperatures up to 55 degrees, making them suitable for buildings with underfloor heating, which has large surfaces that radiate heat.

 Learn more: Is a Heat Pump Worth It for My House?

-If radiators are not large enough and the building is not sufficiently insulated, higher temperatures are necessary.
-Standard heat pumps achieved these only with more electricity–and thus higher operating costs.
+If radiators aren’t large enough and the building isn’t sufficiently insulated, higher temperatures are necessary.
+Common heat pumps achieved these only with more electricity—and thus higher operating costs.

-But there are technical developments in heat pumps: Every reputable manufacturer now offers devices specifically for older buildings that efficiently achieve flow temperatures of 149 to 167 degrees Fahrenheit, or has announced such developments at trade fairs.
-So-called propane heat pumps, which use the natural refrigerant R290, are considered particularly energy-efficient.
+But there are technical advancements in heat pumps: Every reputable manufacturer now offers devices specifically for older buildings that efficiently achieve flow temperatures of 65 to 75 degrees, or has announced such developments at trade fairs.
+Propane heat pumps, which use the natural refrigerant R290, are considered particularly energy-efficient.

 with material from dpa